telerik/reporting-docs/designing-reports/report-designer-tools/web-report-designer/tools/query-builder-in-the-web-designer.md

 After clicking _Save_, the [SqlDataSource Wizard]({%slug telerikreporting/designing-reports/report-designer-tools/desktop-designers/tools/data-source-wizards/sqldatasource-wizard/overview%}) Select Statement will be replaced with the currently generated SQL query.

 The Query Builder keeps the current setup state.
 However, if you modify the SQL query outside it and then use the Query Builder, it will override the manual SQL query modifications.

+> The functionalities of the __Web Report Designer Query Builder__ and [__Standalone Report Designer Query Builder__]({%slug telerikreporting/designing-reports/report-designer-tools/desktop-designers/tools/data-source-wizards/sqldatasource-wizard/query-designer-in-the-standalone-designer%}) are not identical.
+Thus, if a report that has been edited by the Query Builder of the Web Report Designer is opened in the Query Builder of the Standalone Report Designer, an error message about an inconsistent query state may be shown.

 ## See Also